dvhthomas/bitsby.me/README.md

 ## Prerequisites

+The easiest way to start is to [use a GitHub Codespace](https://codespaces.new/dvhthomas/blog?quickstart=1) or run locally as a devcontainer in VS Code (see [`devcontainer.json`](./.devcontainer/devcontainer.json) for details).

+If you must use locally then you need to install:

 - [Go](https://go.dev) - [I use `asdf`](https://bitsby.me/2021/03/asdf-for-runtime-management/) so `asdf install golang latest` works for me.
 - [Hugo](https://gohugo.io/installation/) - `brew install hugo`
 - [Task](https://taskfile.dev/installation/) - `go install github.com/go-task/task/v3/cmd/task@latest` && `asdf reshim`.